Back to case studies

 2. What’s happening

-Two things we don’t know yet — and they’ll determine how serious this gets:
+Two things we do not yet know — and that will determine how serious this gets:

 1. Are new AI-adjacent roles absorbing displaced junior workers at comparable scale, stability, and pay?
 No study measures this yet.
 If yes, the ladder is shifting rather than collapsing.
-If no, a cohort of workers is being permanently priced out of the IT career path.
+If no, a cohort of workers is being priced out of the IT career path permanently.

 The honest answer is that the evidence is early.
 The mechanism is documented.
 The scale and permanence are not.